phosfuldev/cortex/README.md

 Once you've [installed Cortex](https://docs.cortex.dev/install), setting up a deployment is straightforward:

 ### 1. Configure your cluster
-Cortex configures the cluster according to a YAML manifest in your project directory titled `cluster.yaml`.
-(Note: Without this manifest, Cortex will spin up a cluster according to its defaults).
+Cortex configures the cluster according to a YAML manifest named `cluster.yaml`.
+(Note: Without this manifest, Cortex will spin up a cluster according to defaults).
 This manifest provides you with several optional knobs to customize your cluster:

 ```yaml